Krizz Kaliko: Career

 His debut album, Vitiligo, released on May 6, 2008, charted on several Billboard charts, including peaking at number 19 on the Top Independent Albums in the week of May 28, 2008.
 In the same week, he peaked at number 167 on the Billboard 200.

 His second studio album, Genius, was released on July 14, 2009.

 A number of his songs can be heard in the background of the strip club scenes in the movie Big Fan starring Patton Oswalt.

 Kaliko chose the title Shock Treatment for his third studio album.
 Other titles he considered were Son of Sam and Walk on Water.

 S.I.C., his first EP, was released on May 17, 2011.
 In June 2011, he was featured on Winnipeg's Most's second single, "Forgive Me", from their second album, GoodFellaz.

 On May 15, 2012, Kaliko released his fourth studio album, titled Kickin' and Screamin.
 It is currently his highest charting album on the Billboard 200.
 The album has features from long-time collaborator Tech N9ne, as well as rappers Twista, Chamillionaire, T-Pain, Twiztid and Rittz, while the production is almost entirely handled by Seven.

 In November, Kaliko released his second EP, Neh'mind.
 The song "Damage" featuring Snow Tha Product was made the lead single.
 A video for "Damage" was shot and released on YouTube on December 14, and received over 100,000 views in two weeks.

 On August 27, 2013, Kaliko released his fifth album, Son of Sam.
 It features guest appearances from Tech N9ne, CES Cru, Kortney Leveringston, IcyRoc Kravyn, and his wife Crystal Watson.
 The album debuted at number 56 on the Billboard 200 chart, with first-week sales of 8,000 copies in the United States.

 On April 8, 2016, Kaliko released his sixth studio album, GO.
 Unlike his previous albums, which were predominantly hip-hop, GO is his first R&B/pop album.
 The album features labelmates Tech N9ne, Stevie Stone, Rittz, CES Cru, Wrekonize and JL B.Hood.
 It went on to chart as the number 4 Rap album on Billboard and number 28 in the Top 200.

 On October 6, 2019, Kaliko announced his intention to leave Strange Music on social media.
 On October 20, 2019, however, he appeared to have a change of heart, signing a new contract with Strange Music on stage.

 On September 18, 2020, Kaliko returned with his seventh album, Legend, his first project in four years.

 On May 15, 2021, it was announced during Kaliko's virtual concert event "The Reveal" that he had officially left Strange Music to form his own label Ear House Inc. with his wife Crystal.

+In 2022, Kaliko collaborated with few smaller indie artists by the name of Anthony Boggs and Messy The Man with their song "Loud Child".

 Kaliko voiced Dinobot in the third chapter of Transformers: War for Cybertron Trilogy, released on July 29, 2021, as well as Leroy Smith in the English dub of Tekken: Bloodline, which released on August 18, 2022.